ncvetan/ncvetan/README.md

 I primarily program in C++, Python, and JavaScript.
 Outside of code, I also do graphic design and martial arts.

+I'm currently interested in the field of computer graphics, and this is where I've been dedicating my studying :)

 If you would like to contact me, please feel free to email me at noahcvetanovski@gmail.com!

 <!--